Trycky64/ChatgptRenderOptimizer/README.md

 You can adjust the number of visible messages by modifying the `DEFAULT_VISIBLE_COUNT` constant at the top of the script:

+## Configuration

+You can adjust the number of visible messages by modifying the `DEFAULT_VISIBLE_COUNT` constant at the top of the script:

 ```javascript
 const DEFAULT_VISIBLE_COUNT = 10;
 ```

 To view all messages at any time, use the floating toggle button added to the bottom-right corner of the page.

-Limitations
+## Limitations

-    This script only modifies client-side rendering; no messages are deleted or lost.
+- This script only modifies client-side rendering; no messages are deleted or lost.

-    The toggle resets on page reload.
+- The toggle resets on page reload.

-    The performance gain depends on the size of the conversation and system/browser resources.
+- The performance gain depends on the size of the conversation and system/browser resources.

-License
+## License

 This project is open-sourced under the MIT License.
 You are free to use, modify, and distribute this script under the terms of the license.

 ---
 Let me know if you need help customizing it further, like adding badges, links, or GitHub Pages setup.